 If you are planning on breastfeeding or pumping, than investing in a great breast pump is a MUST!

-The market for breast pumps has really came out with some exciting new innovations, especially the hands-free options!
+The market for breast pumps has came out with some exciting new features.
+Especially the hands-free options!

 Here's a break down of the best breast pumps on the market right now.